 For many, the cycling season begins the moment the Flanders Classics week starts.
-And once these events are in motion, we are continuously presented with one good race after another.
-You can watch weekly broadcasts on television and witness all of the cycling races and who is performing during this week — so we thought it’s time for an overview of the Flanders Classics.
+Once these events are in motion, we are continuously presented with one good race after another.
+You can of course watch weekly broadcasts on television and witness all of the cycling races and who is performing during this week — so we thought it’s high time for an overview of the Flanders Classics.

 E3 Harelbeke: 29th of March